Pegi1727/MIGM-Multilingual-Inhibition-L5-Acquisition-Inhibitory-Paradox/README.md

 Cross-linguistic intrusion was defined as the production of a lexical, grammatical, or phonological element from a previously acquired language when a Spanish equivalent was intended.

-### Coding categories
+### Coding Categories
 - Lexical
 - Morphosyntactic
 - Phonological

-### Analysis approach
+### Analysis Approach
-- Descriptive frequencies and percentages
+- Descriptive frequencies
+- Percentages
 - Cross-task comparison
-- Qualitative review of representative examples
+- Qualitative interpretation of representative examples

 No inferential statistics were used.